anhvt2/DAMASK.utils/test_tensile_dogbone-spk2damask/README.md

 ```
 4. create `vtr` file by `geom_check` command in DAMASK pre-/post-processing script.

-# To-Do
+# ToDo (To-Do)

+1. Adjust SPPARKS resolution (multi-resolution / multi-fidelity) either by DREAM.3D or personal script.

-1. Implement a visualization pipeline for visualizing microstructure growth due to AM.
-Some ideas:
+2. ~~Implement a visualization pipeline for visualizing microstructure growth due to AM.
+Some ideas:~~

-* Only visualize the different part when comparing with initial microstructure
+* ~~Only visualize the different part when comparing with initial microstructure~~
-* Only visualize the different between current and last time-step
+* ~~Only visualize the different between current and last time-step~~

 See `vizAM.py`

-2. Test out `restart` capability option: https://damask2.mpie.de/bin/view/Usage/SpectralSolver#Restart
+3. Test out `restart` capability option: https://damask2.mpie.de/bin/view/Usage/SpectralSolver#Restart

 ##### `restart` examples
 ```